-Lack of preparation and planning will hamper your business’s growth and success.
+Lack of preparation and planning will hamper your growth and success.

-This is a simple rule in life that also applies to your business.
-Although planning is an activity that can be carried out (and should be) throughout the year, December 31 is this line in the sand that makes us realize time has been ticking away.
-In your business, this is often a good moment to slow down and get out of the routine activities you are usually engrossed in.
+This simple life rule also applies to your business.
+Although planning can (and should) be carried out throughout the year, December 31 is the line in the sand that makes us realize time has been ticking away.
+In your business, this is often a good time to slow down and get out of the routine activities you are usually engrossed in.

 As the end of the year approaches, it is an excellent time to go over your business’s performance.
 Go through your preliminary financials.
 Have you achieved your objectives?
 Did you meet your sales target?
 Did expenses run out of control?